 What will happen to my Moodle 1 courses and content?

-All courses and content in Moodle 1 up through May 23, 2014 will be copied over to the new Moodle 2 system.
-Courses taught in Moodle 1 during summer and fall 2014 will NOT be transferred to the new Moodle 2 system, so it’s best to move over before the fall.
+All Moodle 1 courses and content from Fall 2012 up through May 23, 2014 have been copied over to the new Moodle 2 system.
+Courses taught in Moodle 1 during Summer and Fall 2014 will NOT be transferred to the new Moodle 2 system, so it’s best to move over before the fall.

 Additionally, some features, tools, and activities cannot be transferred over.
 Below